 In addition to assets and liabilities, the statement of net position will sometimes report separate sections for deferred outflows and inflows of resources.
-The separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+The separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and thus will not be recognized as an outflow of resources (expense/expenditure) until then.
 Deferred inflows of resources represent the acquisition of net assets that is applicable to a future reporting period(s) and thus, will not be recognized as an inflow of resources (revenue) until then.
-The District reports deferred outflows of resources related to the WRS net pension liability (asset), the supplemental pension liability, and the OPEB liability which are explained in more detail in Notes E, F and G, respectively.
+The District reports deferred outflows of resources related to the WRS net pension liability (asset), the supplemental pension liability (asset) and the local retiree life insurance liability, which are explained in more detail in Notes E, F and G, respectively.